mallsup75/FanPy/MDM_Integration/readme.md

 3. explain how to ensure data governance and quality

+A: Profisee governs the actual content of master data (e.g. correct customer names) ; profisee for cleansing and deduplication, rules handling, and stewardship interaction

+As for other tenants of governance:  Purview catalogs, classifies, and tracks where and how that data is used across the enterprise.

 4. how to handle versioning, historical tracking, and synchronization between hub and operational systems

+A: Best practice is to rely on MDM Hub provided GUI to handle versioning, historical tracking, and synchronization.
+This is functionality that is better off buying from a vendor vs. building yourself.